syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 - [Generate Anthropic API Key](https://console.anthropic.com/settings/keys)

 For the _GitHub Models_, GitHub provides [free, rate-limited access to certain models](https://docs.github.com/en/github-models/prototyping-with-ai-models#rate-limits).
 Once you have set up SmartGit's [GitHub Integration](./GitHub-integration.md), you can begin using these models with minimal configuration (see below).
+If you have a paid GitHub Copilot subscription, you’ll have access to more models.
+Check the available [Models on GitHub](https://github.com/marketplace/models).

 #### parameters